Discover folk - the CRM for people-powered businesses

 Key features

-• Contact management, contact sync and contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling efficient outreach without manual data entry or additional costs for email services.
-Bring real time information of all your contacts from multiple channels in one place.
+- Contact management, contact sync and contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling efficient outreach across your 20-50 person team without manual data entry or additional costs for email services.
+Bring real-time information of all your contacts from multiple channels in one centralized location accessible to all team members.

-• Social media integration: Seamlessly import contacts from LinkedIn, track conversations within folk, and use templates for quicker, streamlined communication.
+- Social media integration: Seamlessly import contacts from LinkedIn, track conversations within folk, and use templates for quicker, streamlined communication across all photographers and staff members.

-• Mail merge and email sequences: Full email sync that supports Gmail and Outlook, with access to templates, and tracking features, enabling users to manage all communications directly from the CRM.
+- Mail merge and email sequences: Full email sync that supports Gmail and Outlook, with access to templates, and tracking features, enabling your entire team to manage all communications directly from the CRM with consistent messaging.

 Pros

-• LinkedIn Integration: Seamlessly import contacts from LinkedIn search pages, track conversations within folk, and use templates for quicker, streamlined communication.
+- LinkedIn Integration: Seamlessly import contacts from LinkedIn search pages, track conversations within folk, and use templates for quicker, streamlined communication across all team members.

 Cons